Altinn/altinn-studio-docs/content/broker/broker-transition/how-to-get-started/_index.en.md

 ## EndUsers
 For end users, there is very little technical difference between using an Altinn 2 Broker service and a Broker service that has been transitioned to Altinn 3.
+But all consumers should have their technical team go through this documentation to determine if the changes in the Transition solution require changes to their implementation or code.

 Functionally, the files transferred will no longer contain a manifest, and receipts will no longer have a Receipt Id.